opensearch-project/project-website/_posts/2021-06-03-opensearch-release-candidate-announcement.markdown

 * **Clients** - We are aware of the issues associated with client with license checks and are working on a solution for the community.
 [Need to clarify and update]
 * **Minumum artifacts** - Based on community feedback, we will be releasing a standalone, minimal downloadable artifacts without the OpenSearch plugins (alerting, AD, security, etc…).
 We're expecting to deliver this by GA.
 * **Additional artifacts** - In additon to the current artificts (Linux tars and Docker images) we are hoping to deliver RPM (X64), Windows (X64), and DEB (X64).
+* **OTHER?** -

 **How can you help?**

-Since the intent of a release candidate is to share the current release with the community to test and validate expected functionality, the best thing you can do is run the release Candidate through it's paces.
+The best thing you can do is run the release Candidate through it's paces.
 Every bit of testing or feedback the community can provide helps ensure that the changes are doing what they should and we're building to the best end product.
 Couple specific places to start;

 - Install the Release Candidate by following the instructions given here [TBD].
 - Participate in testing by following the testing and reporting instructions here [Do we have this?].